Sylvain Bock produces exciting white and red wines in the mountainous Ardeche region of southern France.

 RRP: SOLD OUT

 This wine is made from Chardonnay that has been matured in old oak barrels for twenty four months - hence the name.
 The time spent in old barrels has produced an elegant, soft, subtle wine of considerable charm.
 Don't expect a big, buttery, oaky wine - this is a polar opposite!

-Only 600 bottles of this wine were produced from the 2013 vintage so we were lucky to receive this small allocation.
+Only 600 bottles of this wine were produced from the 2013 vintage (and about the same for the 2014 vintage) so we were lucky to receive this small allocation.
 This wine also displays intriguing floral aromas as well as anise notes.

 The old barrel maturation also ensures that the wine is clear and bright in the glass.

 This is an elegant, refined and compelling wine that truly benefits from the long elevage.